nehaSingh1234/Assigment/README.md

   4. An artifact named as "Assignment-0.0.1-SNAPSHOT.jar" will be created in Assigment/target folder
   5. You can execute this jar file directly for running the application or use below steps for running on docker.

 Steps to run jar on docker container-
   1. Make sure docker is installed
   2. Open a terminal or command prompt
   3. Go to assignment folder <<>/Assignment/Assigment>
   4. Run below command-

   $docker build -t assignment .

   You should see output like below:

-  $ docker build -t assignment .
 Sending build context to Docker daemon  16.79MB
 Step 1/4 : FROM openjdk:8-jdk-alpine
  ---> a3562aa0b991